BrianHenryIE/SortonsEvents-iOS/README.md

 ### News

 The news view wasn't part of the original plan, but in order to find all the events a Facebook Page has posted, I needed to read its wall.
-I saved the post ids and used a UIWebView to display a merged newsfeed of all the relevant pages with the [Facebook Embedded Posts widget](https://developers.facebook.com/docs/plugins/embedded-posts).
-This has terrible performance, so this view is loaded immediately when the app is opened.
-Then as the user scrolls, it loads further posts.
+I save the post ids and use a WKWebView to display a merged newsfeed of all the relevant pages with the [Facebook Embedded Posts widget](https://developers.facebook.com/docs/plugins/embedded-posts), loading more as the users scrolls.

 All link clicks are intercepted and opened in the Facebook app or Safari.
 The URLs are parsed to remove Facebook redirects which were showing a security warning and to convert http Facebook URLs into the Facebook app's URL scheme.

 ### Directory

-The Directory is again a UITableViewController with a pretty straightforward search.
+The Directory is again a UITableView with a pretty straightforward search.
 I had an update to the app rejected by Apple for creating "a misleading association with DCU" – the screenshot had a list with the word "DCU" in it too many times.
 The president of DCU has installed and tried the app, so I think they're ok with it.
+I now take the screenshots using [Fastlane Snapshot](https://github.com/fastlane/fastlane/tree/master/snapshot) and the app detects when it is being run in a simulator and filters out terms such as "DCU".

 ### About